 The beautiful beaches and Caribbean climate aside, it’s Tulum’s 13th-century Maya ruins that really put it on the map.
 Built as a port city for trading jade and turquoise, Tulum stands out for its clifftop location and thick perimeter walls – both a rarity in the Maya world.
 After you’ve worked up a sweat clambering around the temples and clifftop castle, cool off with a dip in the sea just below.
 Go early in the morning to beat the crowds, especially in peak season.
 Elsewhere in the Tulum National Park, you can dive or swim in one of the areas many cenotes – natural, water-filled sinkholes created when the limestone bedrock collapses.
 Some are open air, ringed by lush vegetation and bathed in sunlight; others are hidden under the earth in spectacular caverns, where the Maya used to communicate with their gods.
 Try booking in with Diving Cenotes Tulum, who pride themselves on their safety record and have something for all abilities.
 Down at the beach, you can also get airborne on a kiteboard, check out the local lagoons on a paddleboard or get your PADI scuba diving qualification; Extreme Control can arrange all three.

-Whitewashed beach shack Matcha Mama Tulum serves up matcha teas, smoothies, açai berry breakfast bowls and other cooling confections, all of them vegan and packed full of of natural goodness.
+After you've sampled everything on offer at Nü, test out the array of matcha teas, smoothies, açai berry breakfast bowls and other cooling confections at the whitewashed beach shack Matcha Mama Tulum.
 Ringed by lush vegetation on all sides, Casa Jaguar looks like a hip rooftop bar spliced with a setting from Joseph Conrad's Heart of Darkness.
 The Caribbean-influenced dishes aren’t the town’s cheapest, but try the grilled sea bass or glazed octopus and you’ll soon see why it’s made a name for itself.
 The atmosphere tends to kick up a notch after dark, particular on Thursdays nights, when dinner and drinks transition into a jungle party.
 Off-grid enthusiasts will delight in green-minded Hartwood, where the staff travel deep into the Yucatan countryside to source ingredients from communal farms.
 All the cooking is done over their wood-burning grill and oven, giving the dishes a back-to-basics character that celebrates the quality of the region’s produce.